 The President and the Vice-President enjoy a hardship allowance of 50% each of their annual basic salaries.

-They also pocket 250% as Constituency Allowances and enjoy other perks to be provided by government.
+They also pocket 250% as Constituency Allowances and enjoy other perks to provided by the government.

 Whatever happens in that Aso Villa is not good.